Winning In China's HCV Travails

 The China Food and Drug Administration has recently moved towards opening the country to better therapy options.

-In April 2016, reports surfaced that China would expedite review of HCV therapies from four companies: Gilead, AbbVie, Bristol-Myers Squibb (NYSE:BMY), and Xian Janssen, a joint venture between Janssen Pharmaceuticals and an affiliate of the Chinese government
+In April 2016, reports surfaced that China would expedite review of HCV therapies from four companies: Gilead, AbbVie, Bristol-Myers Squibb (NYSE:BMY) and Xian Janssen, a joint venture between Janssen Pharmaceuticals and an affiliate of the Chinese government.

-Merck, which has been backing away from the HCV market, was not one of the favored companies.
+Merck (NYSE:MRK), which has been backing away from the HCV market, was not one of the favored companies.
 This indicates Merck likely did not read any potential for revenues from China as a savior for its HCV efforts.

 This CFDA-expedited review encouraged these companies to move ahead in their preparations to enter a new and challenging (but potentially lucrative) market.
-For example, in the QA to Gilead's Q2 2016 earnings conference call, Goldman Sachs' Terence Flynn asked what the company's plans were for expanding its prescriber base.
+For example, in the QA to Gilead's Q2 2016 earnings conference call, Goldman Sachs' (GS) Terence Flynn asked what the company's plans were for expanding its prescriber base.
 COO Young responded:

 We are thinking carefully about China and how we launch there probably in a very modest, very focused way, very efficient way, should I say.
 So our expectations, I think, are very reasonable around China.

 Since that time, things are heating up.
 On April 28, Bristol-Myers Squibb announced it had obtained approval from the China Food and Drug Administration.
-The approval was for its direct acting antiviral HCV therapy made up of Daklinza® (daclatasvir) and Sunvepra® (asunaprevir), to treat patients with HCV genotype 1b having a cure rate of 91-99%.
+The approval was for its direct acting antiviral HCV therapy made up of Daklinza® (daclatasvir) and Sunvepra® (asunaprevir) to treat patients with HCV genotype 1b having a cure rate of 91-99%.

 Bristol-Myers Squibb's press release stated that it was: